tlienart/Franklin.jl/docs/syntax/page-variables.md

 +++
 ```

-this block will be executed as standard Julia code and the two assignments (`var1` and `var2`) will be caught and made available as page variable of the same name.
+this block will be executed as standard Julia code and the two assignments (`var1` and `var2`) will be caught and made available as page variables of the same name.

 Page variables can serve multiple purposes though their main use is to be accessed from the HTML template blocks e.g.: